Tyrosine is an essential amino acid which is used to make the catecholamine neurotransmitters—dopamine, norepinephrine, and epinephrine.

 L-tyrosine is also thought to counter the effects of brain stress, potentially helping support the synthesis of neurotransmitters that are often depleted by high-pressure thinking.

-Studies have shown that L-tyrosine may help promote working memory under stressful conditions and optimize mental performance under high-stress, fatigued or sleep deprived states.
+Studies have shown that L-tyrosine may help promote working memory under stressful conditions and optimize mental performance under high-stress, fatigued or sleep deprived states.2

 Absorption and Bioavailability

-Many supplement manufacturers more often use NAT as opposed to L-tyrosine because NAT is far more soluble in water.
+Many supplement manufacturers more often use NAT as opposed to L-tyrosine because NAT appears to be a more soluble form.4

-Allegedly, better solubility means increased bioavailability, which is the measure of the amount of a substance that enters the circulation and becomes active in the body.
-This is surprisingly false, as better solubility doesn’t necessarily equal increased bioavailability.
+Solubility and bioavailability are often interlinked - the measure of the amount of a substance that enters the circulation and becomes active in the body.

 NAT: The Best Form as a Nootropic

 NAT appears to be the preferred form of supplementary tyrosine due to its bioavailability and easy absorption, thus providing more effective nootropic activity than plain tyrosine.